JPeisach/Bergen-Reef-Accessing-Data/README.md

 - The Raspberry Pi must be configured with the correct network access to reach both Apex Fusion and the database server
 - Database backups occur separately from the data pushed to the base
 - The application is designed to be displayed on TVs in the Makerspace
+- There is a TODO list of tasks for future improvements in TODO.md.